zhouyixin829/Analysis-on-Stop-Asian-Hate-trend-from-Twitter/README.md

 - Constructing training and testing sets, using SVM, Naive Bayes, Single-layer CNN
   and TextCNN to train the data.
 - Make attempt using BERT to train the data.

+- We also try to do the same process above in a two-sentiment classification (Negative + Positive)

 ## Technologies Used